brillout/vite-plugin-server-entry/readme.md

 and try again.
 If you still get this error, then you may need to manually import the server build.
 ```

+> [!WARNING]
-> ⚠️ If you aren't using Yarn PnP and you keep getting this error, then it's a bug that should be fixed &mdash; please [open a new issue](https://github.com/brillout/vite-plugin-import-build/issues/new).
+> If you aren't using Yarn PnP and you keep getting this error, then it's a bug that should be fixed &mdash; please [open a new issue](https://github.com/brillout/vite-plugin-import-build/issues/new).

 To manually import your server build: